-We practised some skills on a submerged platform before taking a look around.
-We swam past a fire truck covered in thousands upon thousands of zebra mussels that looked like pistachios, and I was stunned that the fish – including largemouth bass, koi, yellow perch and rainbow trout – came right up to us, as if to ask: ‘Who might you be then?’
+We practiced some skills on a submerged platform before taking a look around.
+We swam past a fire truck covered in thousands upon thousands of zebra mussels that looked like pistachios, and I was stunned that the fish – including largemouth bass, koi, yellow perch, and rainbow trout – came right up to us, as if to ask: ‘Who might you be then?’

 I soon realized they hoped we’d upset the silt beneath us, kicking up dinner into their ready-and-waiting mouths.

 We went down for two dives lasting about 40 minutes each.
-There were some struggles – good god my ears! – and the visibility was sometimes poor, but hanging out with the inquisitive fish made up for it all.
+On our swim, we witnessed a few scuba divers using underwater metal detectors, which seemed pretty cool.
+We’re not quite at that level just yet, so for now, we just stuck with an instructor when it came to going scuba diving.
+Although this was an enjoyable experience, personally, when it came to being underwater, there were some struggles – good god my ears! – and the visibility was sometimes poor, but hanging out with the inquisitive fish made up for it all.
 Plus, I felt my buddy (Ryan, obv), our three fellow divers and our patient instructor, Mark, all had my back so there really was no reason to worry.

-We have one more day of open diving ahead of us before we achieve our certification and I’d definitely consider heading back to Dutch Springs again – it’s so easy from New York, and we were finished by about 2pm.
-You can learn how to earn your scuba c-card before setting out on the journey to become a fully-fledged scuba diver, as it’s not the kind of pursuit everyone would love.
+We have one more day of open diving ahead of us before we achieve our certification and I’d definitely consider heading back to Dutch Springs again – it’s so easy from New York, and we were finished by about 2 pm.
+You can learn how to earn your scuba c-card before setting out on the journey to becoming a fully-fledged scuba diver, as it’s not the kind of pursuit everyone would love.
 However, those who do develop a huge passion for it.